- The ultimate Jewish mother’s dire warnings about everything from gum disease to red bathrobes to raw fish

 Amy now devotes herself exclusively to performing, speaking, and developing new comedy projects.

-Her television appearances include an interview with Matt Lauer on NBC’s “Today” show and with Jane Clayson on the CBS “Early Show”; Amy has also appeared on MSNBC, “Lifetime Live,” “Pure Oxygen,” “Fox News Live,” the “WB Morning Show;” “National Enquirer TV” profiled her as “the comedian who’s making a career out of listening to her mother.”
+Her television appearances include an interview on NBC’s “Today” show and on the CBS “Early Show”; Amy has also appeared on MSNBC, “Lifetime Live,” “Pure Oxygen,” “Fox News Live,” the “WB Morning Show;” “National Enquirer TV” profiled her as “the comedian who’s making a career out of listening to her mother.”

-Amy continues to tour the country for comedy and speaking engagements and performed this year at the prestigious Just for Laughs Festival in Montreal.
+Amy continues to tour the country for comedy and engagements and performed this year at the prestigious Just for Laughs Festival.

 “Amy was born single in New York City and has pretty much remained that way, much to the dismay of her mother who once left her daughter a string of phone messages begging her to submit photos to millionaire bachelors from a talk show, eventually mailing in Amy’s naked baby photos herself.”